CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 Before you move on from this step KEEP THIS IN MIND...

  Generally you do not want to overwrite and the entire enblocal.ini unless stated to do so.
 Instead you should be opening your enblocal.ini and copying the text from the new enblocal.ini Don't worry though I'll tell you exactly what to do, follow the steps and you'll be fine.

 -------

 Here is the ENBseries we will be using, we are only needing this for the effects and we are applying ENBoost overtop of this.

-8.) go to [this web page](https://www.nexusmods.com/skyrimspecialedition/mods/39113?tab=files)  and download "Rudy ENB SE for Cathedral Weathers"
+8.)
+Go to [this web page](https://www.nexusmods.com/skyrimspecialedition/mods/39113?tab=files)  and download "Rudy ENB SE for Cathedral Weathers"

 9.)
 Open up the archive called "Rudy ENB SE for Cathedral Weathers-39113-5-0b-1638131180.rar" that you just downloaded and navigate through the file as shown ----->Rudy for SSE 5.0b CW-->!
 Catherdral Weathers ELFX-->Normal Game-->[ Skyrim SE folder ]